 The purpose of this day is to:

-- Mobilise people to action & encourage fundraising for the individual organisation in their country
+- Mobilise people to action, and to encourage fundraising for the Angelman Organisation/s in your own country

-- Promote research and educational resources in the organisation’s own country
+- Promote research and educational resources in the organisation’s country/internationally

 - Remember those people with Angelman Syndrome who are no longer with us

 Families and organisations all around the world are invited to join us as we unite to commemorate this special day, each year.
 For ideas on how you can get involved and help raise awareness and/or funds, see here.

 Angelman Syndrome (AS) is a neuro-genetic disorder of Chromosome 15 that results in intellectual and developmental delay.
 It affects about 1 in 15,000 people of all ethnicities; males and females equally.
 Individuals with Angelman Syndrome are non-speakers or may speak only a few words.
 With the recent advantages in technology, many are now learning to use AAC to communicate.
 Mobility impairments are common, and in more severe cases, some use a wheelchair.
 Most suffer with seizures and all require life-long 24/7 care.

 People who have Angelman Syndrome are all unique individuals.
 Generally known for their wonderful smiles & warm personalities, they have the same basic wants, needs, hopes and dreams as anyone else – a need to feel loved, valued and included.
 Because their receptive language is typically more advanced than their expressive language, we always presume competence.
 Most thrive in an inclusive learning environment with appropriate supports.
 An exceptional gift that those with Angelman syndrome usually offer, is affection, joy and unconditional love.

 The condition is named after Dr Harry Angelman who was the first person to make an observational diagnosis of 3 children who displayed very similar characteristics.
 His medical paper was published in 1965.
 More on Dr Harry Angelman, HERE.